-As the Internet continues to grow in size and complexity, it becomes increasingly difficult to predict future traffic patterns.
-Many emerging applications for the Internet are characterized by highly variable traffic behavior over time.
+acterized by highly variable traffic behavior over time.
 Classical approaches to network design and planning rely on a model in which a single traffic matrix is estimated.
-When actual traffic does not conform to such assumptions (as is often the case), desired Quality-of-Service (QoS) cannot be guaranteed due to network congestion.
+When actual traffic does not conform to such assumptions (as is often the case), desired quality-of-service (QoS) cannot be guaranteed due to network congestion.
 Development of routing infrastructures that optimize network resources while accommodating extreme traffic unpredictability in a robust and efficient manner will be one of the defining themes in the next phase of expansion of the Internet.

-In order to meet this requirement of robust and efficient network routing in a highly dynamic and changing traffic environment, we consider a routing and bandwidth allocation scheme [9] that allows preconfiguration of the network such that all traffic patterns permissible within the network's natural ingress-egress capacity constraints can be handled without network reconfiguration.
+In order to meet this requirement of robust and efficient network routing in a highly dynamic and changing traffic environment, a routing and bandwidth allocation scheme has been recently proposed in [9] and [25] that allows preconfiguration of the network such that all traffic patterns permissible within the network's natural ingress-egress capacity constraints can be handled without network reconfiguration.
 Such preconfiguration simplifies network operation by avoiding the need to detect traffic changes in real-time and to reconfigure the network in response.
 The scheme routes traffic in two phases.
 In the first phase, incoming traffic is sent from the source to a set of intermediate nodes and then, in the second phase, from the intermediate nodes to the final destination.
 The traffic in the first phase is distributed to the intermediate nodes in predetermined proportions that depend on the intermediate nodes, as proposed in [9].
 Throughout this paper, we will refer to this scheme as two-phase routing.